 That is why I have compiled a list of ways that you can insert more flax seeds into your diet.
 So that you can enjoy the flax seed benefits that are there to be had!

-These are flax seeds from a brand that I completely trust as well as the option of hassle free ground flax seeds!
-If you plan on using ground flax seeds I’d highly recommend buying them that way to save yourself some time and effort.
-Trust me, I know this from experience.
+You also have the option of pre-ground flax seeds if you plan on using ground flax seeds.
+I’d highly recommend buying them pre-ground to save yourself some time and effort.
+Trust me, I know this from experience!

 One really simple way of adding a spoon full or two of flax seeds into your diet is by adding them to smoothies.